specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 2. Optionally, you can select **Pick a file** to create a template from an existing document.

-   - If you pick a file, the content of the file will be copied over to the template.
+   - If you pick a file, the content of the file is copied over to the template.

-   - If not, a blank template will be created for you.
+   - If not, a blank template is created for you.

 3. On the **Create a template** page, provide a name for the template, select the workspace where the template will be stored, and the category that the template belongs to.
 Set values for the country or region and the language for the template.